-Est. 2010 37.
+Est. 2010 35.
 King's Academy

-The mission of King's Academy is to educate all children by promoting academic excellence with a curriculum that will motivate, educate, and elevate them to become productive citizens.
+Erika Lynn Whitehead 7798 North 60th Street Milwaukee, WI 53223 (414) 371-9100 erika.whitehead@kacsmilw.org Grade Levels: K4-08 The mission of King's Academy is to educate all children by promoting academic excellence with a curriculum that will motivate, educate, and elevate them to become productive citizens.

 King's Academy's primary educational model is an integrated literacy program across the curriculum.
 Our integrated literacy program engages our students in learning tasks that involve higher order thinking skills across all content areas.
 Houghton Mifflin Harcourt is used as our core curriculum along with other supplementary materials.
 This program is aligned with the DPI's standards for curriculum as well as the state assessment.
-In this model we use the 2+ Reading and Math Approach which is a 90 minute Reading/Language Arts block, 30 minutes of reading skill building, plus Title I, plus Reading Intervention and plus the KAED's Program.
-The Math block includes, 45 minutes Math, 30 minutes of Math skills and practices, plus Title I, plus Math Intervention and plus the KAED's Program.
+We have an extended 90 minute Literacy block, and a 45 minute Math block.
 This model is designed to help our students gain a deeper understanding of complex issues and problems, as well as an understanding that knowledge across disciplines is interrelated and interactive.

-Est. 1999 38.
+Est. 1999 36.
 Milwaukee Academy of Science